scikit-learn-contrib/MAPIE/doc/theoretical_description_regression.rst

 jackknife strategy, and implemented in MAPIE, are only valid under the "exchangeability hypothesis".
 It means that the probability law of data should not change up to reordering.
-This hypothesis is not revelant in many cases, notably for dynamical times series.
+This hypothesis is not relevant in many cases, notably for dynamical times series.
 That is why a specific class is needed, namely :class:`mapie.time_series_regression.MapieTimeSeriesRegressor`.

 Its implementation looks like the jackknife+-after-bootstrap method.
 The leave-one-out (LOO) estimators are approximated thanks to a few boostraps.
-However the confidence intervals are like those of the jackknife method.
+However, the confidence intervals are like those of the jackknife method.

 .. math::
   \hat{C}_{n, \alpha}^{\rm EnbPI}(X_{n+1}) = [\hat{\mu}_{agg}(X_{n+1}) + \hat{q}_{n, \beta}\{ R_i^{\rm LOO} \}, \hat{\mu}_{agg}(X_{n+1}) + \hat{q}_{n, (1 - \alpha + \beta)}\{ R_i^{\rm LOO} \}]